risgk/digital-synth-vra8-n/README.md

     - We recommend adding a RC filter circuit to reduce PWM ripples
         - A cutoff frequency 15.9 kHz (R: 100 ohm, C: 100 nF) works well
     - **CAUTION**: The Arduino PWM audio output is a unipolar Line Out
-        - Please connect this to a power amp/a headphone amp (not to a speaker/a headphone directly)
+        - Please connect the output to a active speaker/a power amp/a headphone amp
+        - Do not connect the output to a passive speaker/a headphone directly
     - **CAUTION**: Click sounds may occur when you connect the audio out to an amp or reset the board
 - We recommend [Hairless MIDI<->Serial Bridge](http://projectgus.github.io/hairless-midiserial/) to connect PC
-    - A MIDI Shield (MIDI Breakout) and a power supply adapter are desirable to avoiding USB noise
+    - **NOTE**: A combination of **MIDI Shield** (MIDI Breakout) and a power supply adapter is **more desirable** to avoiding USB noise
         - To use MIDI Shield, edit `SERIAL_SPEED`, `LFO_LED_OUT_ACTIVE`, and `SUBSTITUTE_PIN_D5_FOR_D6_AS_AUDIO_OUT` in `DigitalSynthVRA8N.ino`
 - Files
-    - `DigitalSynthVRA8N.ino` is a sketch for Arduino (Genuino) Uno Rev3
+    - `DigitalSynthVRA8N.ino` is a sketch for Arduino/Genuino Uno Rev3 (ATmega328P)
+        - Arduino/Genuino Nano 3.x (ATmega328P) can also be used
     - `make-sample-wav-file.cc` is for Debugging on PC
         - Requiring GCC (g++) or other
         - `make-sample-wav-file-cc.bat` makes a sample WAV file (working on Windows)